 This is an all-in-one comprehensive fitness trainer and 16GB music player.

 The Smart B-Trainer’s compact, in-ear design houses six integrated sensors (including GPS) that dish out 11 different measurements.
 This includes calories burned, distance, time, speed, pace, pitch, steps, strides, route and altitude.
 An impressive list, indeed.

-The perfect custom fit means no falling out, even with the most vigorous activities.
+The perfect custom fit means no falling out, even with the most vigorous of activities.
 The outfit has developed a 3D ear scanner, which can scan your ear in under a minute.
 They take the file from that scan, and 3D print custom headphones that fit your ear perfectly.